bobbylammy71446307/RL-7dof-ball-push/readme.md

 - Run the setup script to register the environment and run the          simulation for 1000 steps with random actions.

-You can install the necessary libraries using pip:
+Install the necessary libraries using pip:

 ```bash
 pip install gymnasium[robotics] mujoco numpy